sebastian-konicz/WRM/README.md

 The table above clearly shows that the average duration of rentals on weekends is almost 9 minutes longer than on business days.
 The above results from two facts shown in the charts below, i.e.

 1. the number of trips over 60 minutes on weekends is almost 3 times higher than on business days.
-2.total travel time over 60 minutes is almost 2 times greater than on a business day.
+2. total travel time over 60 minutes is almost 2 times greater than on a business day.

 Thus, it is clearly visible that on days off, bikes are not only used as a means of public transport, but as a form of recreation.